versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 </div>

 <div markdown="1" class="note">
-Only applicable when for consumers of type 'sctp' .
+Only applicable for consumers of type 'sctp'.
 </div>

 </section>